James Gerlach

 Behavioral Feedback Loops

-Things I've Help Invent
+Things I've Helped Invent

 A selection of patents exploring adaptive UX, intelligent content delivery, and anticipatory design systems.

-Hardware-based, context-aware nudges that surface at just the right moment.
+System-level, context-aware nudges that surface at just the right moment.
 Based on location, timing, and user behavior.
 Designed to feel helpful, not interruptive.

 A method for packaging and distributing editorial content in rich, visual formats across multiple platforms (different devices, content types, styles).